-A - Check out the calendar http://www.anb.ca/Calendar/index.phpto see if there are any up coming coaching clinics listed but also contact Steve Leblanc who is in charge of all NCCP related coaching education related matters in NB and make sure he is aware of what you are looking for.
+A - Check out the calendar http://www.anb.ca/Calendar/index.php to see if there are any up coming coaching clinics listed.
+You may also contact Chris Belof who is in charge of all NCCP related coaching education related matters in NB and make sure he is aware of what you are looking for.

 Q - I want to become a better coach - what should I do?

-A - Get online, pick up the phone, send an email - coaches are usually very open in helping others.
-So don’t be shy. http://www.anb.ca/Programs/coaches.phphas many useful links to websites that can help you.
-If you want to just chat coaching and ideas get in contact with Jason Reindl.
+A - Get online, pick up the phone, send an email - coaches are usually very open to helping others.
+So don’t be shy. http://www.anb.ca/Programs/coaches.php has many useful links to websites that can help you.
+If you want to just chat coaching and ideas get in contact with ANB staff members.

 Q - How do I get coaches to share their secrets?

-A - While this is a decision for the individual coach the best way to find out is to ask.
+A - While this is a decision for the individual coach, the best way to find out is to simply ask.
 Coaches are always looking to make their athletes better so open up the dialogue and don’t be afraid to ask for help.

 Q - When are coaching courses offered?

 A - Coaching courses are held when there is a perceived need.
-Coaches looking to increase their certification should email Steve Leblanc (firstname.lastname@example.org) to inform him of what course (club, sport, performance) and event area they are looking to do.
+Coaches looking to increase their certification should email Chris Belof to inform him of what course (club, sport, performance) and event area they are looking to do.
 When there is enough to make a course worthwhile it will be organized.

-Q - Why is it more difficult to become more certified in the new NCCP?
+Q - Why is it more difficult to become further certified in the new NCCP?

 A - The Coaches Association of Canada and NCCP have gone away from level decoration (higher level does not automatically make one a better coach) and more to role appropriate - Introduction, Development, High Performance.
 These areas line up with our Long Term Athlete Development (LTAD) Plan.
 The goal is for the coach to be the best that they can be at the level of athletes they are working with.
 For example coaches wanting to work with athletes in high performance and get certified at the same level should expect to coach year round, have 4-6 training sessions per week, and working with athletes looking to attend the national junior and senior championships.